Mr-212/spotify_task/README.md

 - This is 8-9 step test task followed by task descriptin and visuals by figama design.
 - Onboarding and spotify artist tables is created.
 - Data is being saved in tables and summary can be viewd at the end.
-- on adress page both country and adreess are being fetched from free open API's(sometimes the adress API took time and cause delayed response further checking it appeared that adreess API(https://nominatim.openstreetmap.org/search) caused blocked address perhaps due to location).
+- On adress page both country and adreess are being fetched from free open API's(sometimes the adress API took time and cause delayed response further      checking it appeared that adreess API(https://nominatim.openstreetmap.org/search) caused blocked address perhaps due to location).
+update: Updated location API url with locationIQ API.

 - Artist can be fetched by name or artist URL.
 - Spotify authentication and adress API's are being handled by service classes at namespace App\Services;